The HAIC-MM Research Project

 Research Focus

-This dissertation investigates how Small and Medium-sized Enterprises (SMEs) can strategically harness AI technologies to foster innovation, enhance productivity, and achieve sustainable, long-term growth.
+This dissertation investigated how Small and Medium-sized Enterprises (SMEs) can strategically harness AI technologies to foster innovation, enhance productivity, and achieve sustainable, long-term growth.
 The core of the research delves into pivotal questions concerning human-AI synergy:

 • Need for a Specialized Maturity Model: Is there a demonstrable need for a dedicated maturity model tailored to facilitate effective human-AI collaboration specifically within SMEs, especially considering their typical resource constraints?